ozgebayram/Netflix_Clone/README.md

-# Netflix home page was created with html and css codes.
+# Netflix home page was created with html and css codes